ML-KULeuven/JSDD/README.md

 # Examples
 Some examples can be found in the ./examples/ directory.
 These examples are the same as the ones packaged with the C library.
 There is one extra example about using the WmcManager.
 The examples use the ./input/ and ./output/ folders for their input and output.

+# Contact
+If you have further questions, do not hesitate to contact Jessa Bekker (https:
+//people.cs.kuleuven.be/~jessa.bekker/)

 # Cite
 Please cite the original paper that this wrapper was developed for when you use it: